-The consequence of supporting modular parallel programming is that computations will generally offer more parallelism, even much more(!), than can be actually exploited at any time by the system.
+The fine-grained hardware-implemented resource management results in that computations will generally offer much more parallelism than can be actually exploited at any time by the system.
 This generates a need for either "throttling" the generation of tasks or providing a way for the system to remember the tasks that need to be taken up when resources (processors) become free.

-In our experimental emulation, we chose to have each processor maintain a 64-position queue of pending tasks.
-With this choice the computation of the dot product for vectors of length 165 generated 209,716 tasks under main memory model with 100 cycles of access latency (which is a typical value for the current main memory technology), all but 412 of which never sent to the deferred pool but were either taken from the pending list by the local processor, or were stolen from the pending list of another processor.
+In our experimental simulation, we chose to have each processor maintain a 64-position queue of pending tasks.
+With this choice the computation of the dot product for vectors of length 16^5 generated 209,716 tasks under main memory model with 100 cycles of access latency (which is a typical value for the current main memory technology), all but 412 of which never sent to the deferred pool but were either taken from the pending list by the local processor, or were stolen from the pending list of another processor.
 Thus it seems that managing deferred tasks is manageable with suitable fine-grain hardware scheduling support.